Guide for English Language Assistants in France

 Part 5: Before Leaving France | Staying in France: Renewing, PACSing, Unemployment

-US Income Tax: You should declare your earnings in France on your US income taxes because the US requires its citizens living abroad to file (and sometimes pay) taxes on foreign income.
-Convert your French income to dollars (using the exchange rate that was valid for each day that you received your salary) and add that amount to line 21 (other income) of Form 1040.
+US Income Tax: You should declare your earnings in France on your US income taxes because the US requires its citizens living abroad to file and sometimes pay taxes on foreign income.
+Convert your French income to dollars using the exchange rate that was valid for each day that you received your salary and add that amount to line 21 (other income) of Form 1040.
 You can also write foreign income on the line to the left.
-If your gross income is less than $9,750 you don't actually have to file taxes in the US, but you might want to anyways to reduce the risk of audit in the future.
-If your gross income is more than $9,750, then you will have to pay taxes to the US government and you cannot take the foreign tax credit (Form 1116) since assistants do not make enough money to actually pay taxes in France.
+If your gross income is less than $10,000 you don't actually have to file taxes in the US, but you might want to anyways to reduce the risk of audit in the future.
+If your gross income is more than $10,000, then you must file and you will most likely have to pay taxes to the US government.
+You cannot use the Foreign Tax Credit (Form 1116) since assistants do not make enough money to actually pay taxes in France.

 French Income Tax: Income tax is not taken out of your paycheck like in the US (only health insurance is).
 But assistants do not make enough money to have to pay taxes in France, so don't worry about filing if you don't want to.
 But if you want to, you can go to your local tax center (Hôtel des Impôts) in April and fill out a form to declare your wages from the previous year (October through December).
 You should receive the French equivalent of a W-2 in January stating how much money you earned in the previous year.
 Compared to other paperwork in France, the form is relatively simple to fill out.
 If you are a renewing assistant, you will make enough money to be eligible for the prime pour l'emploi.
 This "refund" is paid out in July or August, so make sure to keep your bank account open long enough to receive it.